liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-migrated-flows.md

 - If a workflow can be manually started, a list flow is generated with manual trigger.
 - If a workflow can be auto started on create or update, a list flow is generated with auto-trigger.

-The chart below shows the first action in a flow migrated from an **out-of-the-box (OOTB)** approval workflow (manual start) and the UI form when a user starts the flow.
+The following chart shows the first action in a flow migrated from an **out-of-the-box (OOTB)** approval workflow (manual start) and the UI form when a user starts the flow.
 It lists the mapping of five user inputs between original workflow and converted flow.

 ![out of the box workflows.](media/spmt-workflow-ootb-options.png)